 Mary, Kaiel and I spent New Years Eve day hiking from Mortero Palms to the Goat Canyon Trestle.
 After a shaky start (we took the wrong trail) we managed to get to the trestle in 3 hours.
 There was a threat of rain the whole time and the wind blew cold !!

 As we started our descent into Goat Canyon a huge Bighorn Sheep appeared as if to say "Hey you are in the right canyon".
-We didn't so much see as hear him at first since he really blended into the hillside.
+We didn't so much see her as hear her at first, since she really blended into the hillside.
 This was a good sign that we were heading in the right direction, since up to that point we weren't sure that we were.

 The last 200-300 yards down into Goat Canyon is very technical.
 We found ourselves scrambling over truck sized boulders and negotiating loose gravel.
 Mary and Kaiel opted to stay near the top while I descended down to the base of the trestle.